jplozf/polish/README.md

 *   `"string" lower`: Converts string to lowercase.
 *   `"value" val`: Tries to convert a string to a number or boolean.
 *   `value str`: Converts any value to its string representation.
+*   `"string" prompt`: Displays the string in the input box and waits for an input.

 ```rpn
 "hello" len       ( Result: 5 )